jnsbyr/esp8266-intexsbh20/README.md

  Component    | Version | Notes
  ------------ |:------- |:-------------------------------------------------------------------------------------------------------
- Arduino IDE  | 1.8     | firmware does not build successfully with Arduino IDE 2.X, see [issue #30](../../issues/30) ESP8266 SDK  | 2.7.4   | install using the Arduino board manager,<br/>3.1.2 is also reported to work, see [issue #13](../../issues/13)
+ Arduino IDE  | 1.8     | firmware does not build successfully with Arduino IDE 2.X, see [issue #30](../../issues/30) ESP8266 SDK  | 3.1.2   | install using the Arduino board manager
- ArduinoJSON  | 6.19.4  | install using the Arduino library manager PubSubClient | 2.8     | install using the Arduino library manager, compiler warnings can be ignored
+ ArduinoJSON  | 6.21.3  | install using the Arduino library manager PubSubClient | 2.8     | install using the Arduino library manager (ignore compiler warnings)

 Other versions may also work but are not tested.

 The required **board settings** are documented at the top of the INO file.
 Make